Abelian instances of nonabelian symplectic reduction: Examples II: A class of metabelian nilpotent groups

 Then, $ \dim \mathfrak{W} = \dim \mathfrak{D}$.
 Moreover, for fixed $0\neq Z\in \Z(\Lag)$, if $Y_1,\cdots,Y_n$ is a basis for $\mathfrak{D}$, then there exists a unique basis $X_1,\cdots,X_n$ of $\mathfrak{W}$ such that $[X_i,Y_j] = \delta_{ij}Z$. \end{lemma}

-To apply the above result in our setting, we must first establish the relation between the second center $\Z_2(\Lag)$ and the maximal abelian ideal $\Laa$ in the statement of Theorem \ref{prp:genericA}.
-This is done in the following lemma which relies on our additional assumptions that, in addition to being to being \ma and having 1-dimensional center, the Lie algebra $\Lag$ is stratifiable and the maximal abelian ideal $\Laa$ contains $[\Lag,\Lag]$. \begin{lemma} Let $\Lag$ be a \ma stratified Lie algebra of step $s>2$ and let $\Laa\subset \Lag$ be a maximal abelian ideal containing $[\Lag,\Lag]$.
-If $\dim\Z(\Lag) = 1$, then \begin{enumerate} \item[{\em (a)}] $\Z_2(\Lag) \subseteq \Laa$, \item[{\em (b)}] $\Laa=\C(\Z_2(\Lag),\Lag)$. \end{enumerate} \end{lemma}
+To apply the above result in our setting, we must first establish the relationship between the second center $\Z_2(\Lag)$ and the maximal abelian ideal $\Laa$ appearing in the statement of Theorem~\ref{prp:genericA}.
+This is accomplished in the following lemma, under the hypotheses of Theorem~\ref{prp:genericA}; that is, $\Lag$ is metabelian, has a one-dimensional center, is stratifiable, and $\Laa\supset [\Lag,\Lag]$.